Raupenschlepper Ost: Anti-tank variant: RSO/PaK 40

 By 1943 infantry anti-tank units at the front complained strongly that it was almost impossible to move their guns using trucks at daylight under enemy fire, leading to enormous losses of equipment during "emergency relocations" (at the time a euphemism for withdrawal), and their opinions reached the top ranks.
-OKW explored a previously considered proposal to fit the 7.5 cm PaK 40/1 anti-tank gun – by then the standard PaK used by the Wehrmacht - on top of an RSO chassis.
+OKW explored a previously considered proposal to fit the 75 mm PaK 40/1 anti-tank gun – by then the standard PaK used by the Wehrmacht - on top of an RSO chassis.
 After seeing the blueprints, Hitler ordered a limited production run for combat testing, before the prototypes were completed.

 The project was carried out by Steyr.
 The suspension of the RSO remained unchanged, but the front driver's compartment was replaced with a low, lightly armoured superstructure.
 The result was a lightweight, cheap to produce, and highly mobile infantry anti-tank weapon.
 It was more exposed compared to the conventional, open-topped Panzerjäger style of tank destroyer, which had a construction cost many times that of a RSO/PaK 40.

-Although the vehicle was intended for use by the infantry anti-tank units, all pre-production vehicles were issued to armoured units (Panzerjager Abteilungen 743 and 744, and 18th Panzergrenadier Division), due to the urgent need for replacements.
+Although the vehicle was intended for use by the infantry anti-tank units, all pre-production vehicles were issued to armoured units (Panzerjäger Abteilungen 743 and 744, and 18th Panzergrenadier Division), due to the urgent need for replacements.
 Their low speed and light armour inevitably resulted in problems for these units trying to cooperate with those in other fighting vehicles.
 The German Army Group South, where the units issued for combat testing, declared the vehicle useful, and large-scale production was quickly authorised.

 Despite the decision to have Steyr shift its entire production line to the RSO/PaK 40, no specific order arrived, and only the approximately 60 pre-production vehicles were ever manufactured.
 While the first vehicles were rolled out from the production line, Steyr started testing an improved version that incorporated a wider chassis and tracks; these changes improved cross-country performance and lowered the center of gravity, a problem in a vehicle of such a high ground clearance.

 None of the improved version ever reached the front.
 In October 1943, Steyr was ordered by the Ministry of Munitions to cease production of any type of tracked vehicles.
 By then a new up-gunned version of the widened chassis had been designed and was planned to enter production in 1944; it had a more powerful and less noisy V8 petrol engine to carry the 88 mm PaK 43 L71 gun, by far the most powerful anti-tank weapon of its era designated Pz.Jäg.
 K43.
 It is doubtful any were constructed by the end of the war.